DavidNorvald/JobPlacementDashboard/README.md

 ### Hotel Search cleanup
 Along with updating the Restaurant Applications search features, I also worked on cleaning up the Hotel Search Application to be more user friendly.
-Over the course of this project, I cleaned up the user interface and styled the front end portion of the application so the user could read the data being returned fromt eh search.
-I kept the data returned to a minimun and added a modal that housed additional info when clicked.
+Over the course of this project, I cleaned up the user interface and styled the front-end portion of the application so the user could read the data being returned from the search.
+I kept the data returned to a minimum and added a modal that housed additional info when clicked.

   {% block search_results %}